The Muppet Movie: Plot

-The story opens with the Muppets sitting down at a private screening to watch a movie, for not only a screen testing, but as a pastiche of how they all met.
+The story opens with the Muppets sitting down for a private screening of a movie that acts as an origin story of how they all met.

 Kermit the Frog lives a simple life in a Florida swamp.
-After he plays his banjo and sings "Rainbow Connection", he is approached by Bernie (Dom DeLuise), a talent agent who encourages Kermit to pursue a career in show business.
-Inspired by the idea of "making millions of people happy", Kermit sets off on a cross-country trip to Hollywood.
+After he plays his banjo and sings "Rainbow Connection", he is approached by Bernie, a talent agent who encourages him to pursue a career in show business.
+Inspired, Kermit sets off on a cross-country trip to Hollywood.

-Kermit meets Fozzie Bear, who is working as a hapless stand-up comedian, and Kermit invites Fozzie on his journey.
-The two set out in Fozzie's 1951 Studebaker, but are soon pursued by entrepreneur Doc Hopper (Charles Durning) and his assistant Max (Austin Pendleton) in an attempt by Hopper to convince Kermit to be the new spokesfrog of Hopper's struggling French-fried frog legs restaurant franchise.
-Horrified, Kermit kindly refuses and he and Fozzie drive away.
-Unwilling to accept Kermit's refusal, Hopper resorts to increasingly forceful means of persuasion.
-In an old church, Kermit and Fozzie meet the rock band Dr. Teeth and the Electric Mayhem, and the band's manager Scooter, who help them disguise their car.
+He meets Fozzie Bear, who is working as a hapless stand-up comedian, and invites him on his journey.
+The two set out in Fozzie's 1951 Studebaker but are pursued by entrepreneur Doc Hopper and his assistant Max, who try to convince Kermit to be the new spokesfrog of Hopper's struggling French-fried frog legs restaurant franchise.
+Horrified, Kermit refuses, and he and Fozzie drive away.
+Unwilling to accept Kermit's refusal, Hopper follows the pair and resorts to increasingly forceful means of persuasion.
+In an old church, Kermit and Fozzie meet the rock band Dr. Teeth and the Electric Mayhem, and their manager Scooter, who help them disguise their car.
 Driving on, they meet and are joined by Gonzo and his girlfriend Camilla the Chicken, who are also interested in becoming movie stars.
 They trade in their failing vehicle at a used car lot, where they meet Sweetums.
 They invite Sweetums to come with them, but he runs away.
 The others drive away, only for Sweetums to emerge and reveal that he had only gone to pack his things.

-The group meets Miss Piggy at a county fair, and she and Kermit immediately become love-stricken with each other.
-When Kermit and Miss Piggy meet for dinner that night, Hopper and Max sneak up on Miss Piggy and abduct her as bait to lure Kermit.
-When Kermit arrives at the designated location, mad scientist Professor Krassman (Mel Brooks) tries to brainwash Kermit into performing in Hopper's advertisements, but Miss Piggy furiously knocks out Hopper's henchmen and causes Krassman to be brainwashed by his own device.
-However, immediately after the fight and saving Kermit, Miss Piggy receives a job offer and promptly abandons a devastated Kermit.
+The group meets Miss Piggy at a county fair, and she and Kermit become love-stricken with each other.
+When they meet for dinner that night, Hopper and Max abduct Miss Piggy as bait to lure Kermit.
+When they capture Kermit, mad scientist Professor Krassman tries to brainwash him into performing in Hopper's advertisements, but Miss Piggy knocks out Hopper's henchmen and causes Krassman to be brainwashed by his own device.
+Immediately after the fight, however, Miss Piggy receives a job offer and abandons a devastated Kermit.